 Vivid is not a free platform, and the cost depends on the number of courses you enroll in and the number of employees that take part.

-However, it offers a free trial that you can use to learn about scaffold safety.
+However, it offers a free trial that you can use to take a site safety training course.

 Injuries during lifting are common and as a result of such injuries, several million working days are lost annually.
 Manual load transfer can cause a wide range of acute and chronic injuries or illnesses.